-If you’re wondering if it’s worth investing your time into their frequent flyer program, you should know that there are a number of credit cards that can put you on the fast-track to the program’s amazing perks.
-Earning welcome bonuses on the following cards, for instance, currently still counts towards the points requirement to qualify for the Southwest Companion Pass, one of the best deals in travel!
+If you’re wondering if it’s worth joining their frequent flyer program, Southwest Rapid Rewards, you should know that there are a number of credit cards that can put you on the fast track to the program’s amazing perks.
+In addition, the welcome bonuses on the following cards (three of which are offering increased 60,000-point bonuses at the moment) currently still count toward the points required to qualify for the Southwest Companion Pass, one of the best deals in travel.

 - Southwest Rapid Rewards® Plus Credit Card

 - Southwest Rapid Rewards® Priority Credit Card

 - Southwest Rapid Rewards® Premier Business Credit Card

 - Southwest Rapid Rewards® Performance Business Credit Card

 We’ll go over how you can earn and redeem Southwest points and what perks you can look forward to.